-In Northwest Colorado we select one Youth of the Year from a pool of nominees to represent the success of the club aligning with our mission.
+In Northwest Colorado we select one Youth of the Year from a pool of nominees to represent the success of the Club aligning with our mission.
 We are looking for a Club member who is realizing their full potential as productive, responsible, and caring citizens with the help of the BGCNWC.
-This year, we have 7 outstanding Youth of the Year nominees, each who attended the Club as a child and worked at the Club for 2 – 4 years.
-You can watch the 2024 event on the link below.
+This year, we have eight outstanding Youth of the Year nominees, each of whom attended the Club as a child and worked at the Club for 2 – 4 years.

-All seven nominees will receive scholarships to further their education.
+All eight nominees will receive scholarships to further their education.

 This scholarship is vital to their futures.